 She let her watercolors dry and outlined her smaller font letters backwards on the cards.
 This way, when she cut out the letters, they will be in the correct order.

 At first she had cut out the larger font letters backwards from the cardstock, but the letters didn’t line up exactly.

 So we tried again, this time only cutting the outlines.
 She then flipped the watercolor paper over and added double sided tape.
 Next she added the larger font cardstock cutouts to the watercolor letters.

 She flipped everything over and cut out the outlines and inside of the letters.

-For the last step, she added a strip of regulare tape to connect the four card cutouts to each other.
+For the last step, she added a strip of regular tape to connect the four card cutouts to each other.